Avro Vulcan: aerodynamics, systems, and Cold War deterrent role

 Successive marks introduced structural and systems upgrades alongside engine changes.
 Highlights include progressively more powerful Olympus engines, Blue Steel stand‑off integration, and avionics modernisation.
 Crew complement and systems workload reflected Cold War mission demands and long‑range tanker support for conventional roles.

 Blue Steel stand-off integration represented a major enhancement in the Vulcan's capabilities.
-The missile allowed the Vulcan to attack targets from safe distances beyond enemy air defenses, fundamentally changing British nuclear strategy.
-The comprehensive documentation of Blue Steel integration ensures that this enhancement is properly recognized.
+The missile allowed the Vulcan to attack targets from safe distances beyond enemy air defences, fundamentally changing British nuclear strategy.

 Crew systems evolved from analogue bombing-navigation to terrain-following procedures and ECM.